greg-raven/Uncommon-Sense/_posts/2009-04-04-the-sin-of-subsidies.md

 ---
-title: 'The sin of subsidies'
+title: "The sin of subsidies"
 layout: post
 categories:
 - taxation